-Necrotizing Fasciitis - Halloween Horror Of Flesh Each Bacteria
+Necrotizing Fasciitis - Halloween Horror Of Flesh Eating Bacteria

 Illustration by Noémie Matthey, twitter @NoemieMatthey

-You’ve seen the grisly headlines that make you think twice about taking a dip at your local beach: Elderly San Marcos man dies from flesh-eating bacteria after Texas Gulf Coast Fishing trip or Five Connecticut residents infected with flesh-eating bacteria in Long Island Sound.
-Pretty much all you have to say is flesh-eating and everyone’s skin starts to crawl, surely something evil is at work here!
-Or is there just a poor misunderstood bacteria doing it’s thing to thrive and survive with no other intent whatsoever.
+Grisly headlines make the Giants think twice about taking a dip at the local beach: Elderly San Marcos man dies from flesh-eating bacteria after Texas Gulf Coast Fishing trip or Five Connecticut residents infected with flesh-eating bacteria in Long Island Sound.
+Pretty much all you have to say is flesh-eating bacteria and the Giant’s skin starts to crawl!
+They think, surely something evil is at work here.
+Or are there just poor misunderstood microbes doing their thing to thrive and survive with no other intent whatsoever.
 (See, personalization can be done both ways).

 If left untreated, the infection can kill so much tissue that it leads to treatments becoming ineffective, resulting in the necessity to surgically remove dead tissue to stop the spread of infection.